+b) was an active member of another public service pension scheme on 31 March 2012 and transferred their pension benefits from that public service pension scheme into the LGPSLGPS (where the transfer bought final salary benefits, ie membership in the 2008 Scheme)

+and

-- was an active member on 31 March 2012, or - was an active member of another public service pension scheme on 31 March 2012 and transferred their pension benefits from that public service pension scheme into the LGPS (where the transfer bought final salary benefits, ie membership in the 2008 Scheme) and - was within ten years of their NPA on 1 April 2012, - has not (after 31 March 2012) had a continuous break of more than five years in membership of a public service pension scheme, - has not already drawn any benefits from the 2014 Scheme in relation to the employment (eg on flexible retirement), and - has either ceased to be an active member before NPA (2008 Scheme definition) or is still an active member at NPA (2008 Scheme definition).
+- was within ten years of their NPANPA on 1 April 2012, - has not (after 31 March 2012) had a continuous break of more than five years in membership of a public service pension scheme, - has not already drawn any benefits from the 2014 Scheme in relation to the employment (eg on flexible retirement), and - has either ceased to be an active member before NPANPA (2008 Scheme definition) or is still an active member at NPANPA (2008 Scheme definition).

-The final pay figure (2008 Scheme definition) for the underpin is the pay due for, normally, the 12 months preceding the date of cessation or NPA, whichever is the earlier.
-(NB: the underpin is calculated at NPA for those who continue working beyond NPA).
+The final pay figure (2008 Scheme definition) for the underpin is the pay due for, normally, the 12 months preceding the date of cessation or NPANPA in the 2008 Scheme, whichever is the earlier.
+(NB: The underpin is calculated at NPAthe 2008)

+Scheme NPA for those who continue working beyond NPA). as an active member after that date.

-It should be noted that for the purposes of (a) and (b) above, if the employee elects to cover the whole of the amount of any pension 'lost' during a period of absence due to a trade dispute, authorised unpaid leave of absence or unpaid additional maternity, paternity or adoption leave or unpaid shared parental leave by the payment of contributions under an Additional Pension Contribution (APC) contract or Shared Cost APC contract, in calculating the final pay for the employee, the employee must be treated as having received the pay they would otherwise have received but for the absence.
+It should be noted that.
+For the purposes of (a) and (b) above, if the employee elects to cover the whole of the amount of any pension 'lost' during a period of absence due to a trade dispute, authorised unpaid leave of absence or unpaid additional maternity, paternity or adoption leave, unpaid parental bereavement leave or unpaid shared parental leave by the payment of contributions under an Additional Pension Contribution (APCAPC) contract or Shared Cost APCAPC contract, in calculating the final pay for the employee, the employee must be treated as having received the pay they would otherwise have received but for the absence.